eagle218/m1-project/README.md

 ## 3. Specifying Spreadsheet ID

 Specify the Google Sheets spreadsheet ID (spreadsheet_id) you want to access in the `spreadsheet_id` variable in your application code.

+## 4.Install and use the OpenAI API key

+To use an OpenAI API key in your application, you must set the `open_ai_key` environment variable containing your API key.

+Obtaining an OpenAI API key

+If you don't already have an OpenAI API key, you can get one from the OpenAI website.
+Register on [OpenAI official website](https://openai.com/) and get an API key.

+Setting the environment variable

+Once you have the API key, you can set the `open_ai_key` environment variable so that your application can use it.
+Here's how to do it:

+On Linux/macOS operating system
+bash:
+    export open_ai_key=YOUR_API_KEY
+On Windows:
+    set open_ai_key=your_open_ai_key

 ## 4. Launching the application